The definition sustainability can be broadly described as:

 Sustainable Spring celebrates all things sustainable!
 This sections shows the month's event calendar and information on how you get involved.

-Worm farm and compost Bin Rebate: The rebate is offered to Town of Cambridge residents between February and May.
-Up to $80 is offered for a worm farm adn upt to $70 for a compost bin. the rebate is obtained by completing a rebate application form and attaching an original receipt.
+Worm Farm and Compost Bin Rebate: The rebate is offered to Town of Cambridge residents between March and May.
+Up to $80 is offered for a worm farm and up to $70 for a compost bin.
+The rebate is obtained by completing a rebate application form and attaching an original receipt.

 The Town supports a number of community groups that you can get involved with including: